 Knowing how much you’ll receive is down to your situation and your own income.
-Once you have applied for the benefit that you qualify for, the Government will assess your income and notify you of the payment you’re eligible to receive.
+Once you have applied for the benefit that you qualify for, the government will assess your income and notify you of the bereavement payment you’re eligible to receive.

 If your spouse died before the 6th of April 2017 and you were 45 or over, you could qualify for weekly payments ranging from £35.97 to £119.90 for those between 55 years old and the State Pension age.
 The full table can be found here.